 The planning team at the Comox Valley Regional District (CVRD) is here to help with your planning application process.
 Below is an overview of the process, and information on how to get started.
 All planning and development applications within the CVRD are subject to the Comox Valley Regional District Planning Procedures and Fees Bylaw No. 328.
+Before submitting a planning application, we strongly encourage CVRD residents to contact the K'ómoks First Nation administrative office to discuss the possible need to acquire a Cultural Heritage Investigation Permit (CHIP) prior to starting any development or site works.
+The office can be reached at 250-339-4545 (extension 112 or ask to speak to Candace Newman).
+More information about the CHIP can be found on their website.

 Step 1: Pre-Application Consultation